ucan-wg/invocation/README.md

 # 3 Envelope

-The invocation envelope is a thin wrapper around a UCAN that conveys that all of the contained UCAN actions SHOULD be performed.
+The invocation envelope is a thin wrapper around a UCAN that conveys that all of the contained tasks SHOULD be performed.

 All of the roles from the referenced UCANs MUST persist to the invocation per the [roles table](#2-roles).